prashantbaher/Archive-Repo-Fasseto-1/README.md

 # Fasseto-Application

-This application is mimic of AngelSix WPF tutorial.
+This application is replicate of AngelSix WPF tutorial.
 Where Luke, teaches how to create a WPF application from start to finish.

 ## Custom Window Chrome and Styles